 We applaud their efforts and hope this new initiative helps catch aggressive drivers whose reckless driving may endanger others.

-If you or a loved one have been injured as a result of a car accident, get in touch with the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been injured as a result of a car accident, get in touch with the Indianapolis car accident lawyers of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 The National Highway Traffic Safety Administration (NHTSA) shows that Indiana traffic fatalities rose in 2012, the latest year for which complete statistics are available.
 About…